dmytro-demchyna/schema-keeper/README.md

 $ composer require schema-keeper/schema-keeper
 ```

-> You must install [psql](https://www.postgresql.org/docs/current/app-psql.html) on the machines where SchemaKeeper will be used, since it used to interact with the database in some cases.
+> You must install [psql](https://www.postgresql.org/docs/current/app-psql.html) on the machines where SchemaKeeper will be used.

 ## CLI Usage